AlonEirew/event-relation-resources/definitions.md

 # Definitions and Settings
-Below are some general and informal fundamental components definitions, which are critical to the understanding of the of the event-event relation extraction task and settings.
+Below are some general and informal fundamental component and task definitions, explaining event and event-event relations tasks and settings in NLP.

 ## Table Of Contents